CrisalixSA/sira/index.md

 ## Results

-We next evaluate our 3D reconstruction and appearance factorization on multiple real-world portrait photos from the datasets  [H3DS](https://openaccess.thecvf.com/content/ICCV2021/html/Ramon_H3D-Net_Few-Shot_High-Fidelity_3D_Head_Reconstruction_ICCV_2021_paper.html), 3DFAW.
+We next evaluate our 3D reconstruction and appearance factorization on multiple real-world portrait photos from the datasets  [H3DS](https://openaccess.thecvf.com/content/ICCV2021/html/Ramon_H3D-Net_Few-Shot_High-Fidelity_3D_Head_Reconstruction_ICCV_2021_paper.html), 3DFAW and CelebA-HQ.
 We train the SA-SM and AF-SM priors on the dataset used in H3DS.

 ### 3D reconstruction results

-The proposed method performs outperforms model-based methods like [Feng et al.](https://dl.acm.org/doi/abs/10.1145/3450626.3459936) and [Dib et al.](https://openaccess.thecvf.com/content/ICCV2021/html/Dib_Towards_High_Fidelity_Monocular_Face_Reconstruction_With_Rich_Reflectance_Using_ICCV_2021_paper.html) in 3D face reconstruction from only 1 view, and model-free approaches like [H3D-Net](https://openaccess.thecvf.com/content/ICCV2021/html/Ramon_H3D-Net_Few-Shot_High-Fidelity_3D_Head_Reconstruction_ICCV_2021_paper.html) in full head reconstruction.
+The proposed method outperforms parametric model-based methods like [Feng et al.](https://dl.acm.org/doi/abs/10.1145/3450626.3459936) and [Dib et al.](https://openaccess.thecvf.com/content/ICCV2021/html/Dib_Towards_High_Fidelity_Monocular_Face_Reconstruction_With_Rich_Reflectance_Using_ICCV_2021_paper.html) in 3D face reconstruction from only 1 view, and per scene optimitzation approaches like [H3D-Net](https://openaccess.thecvf.com/content/ICCV2021/html/Ramon_H3D-Net_Few-Shot_High-Fidelity_3D_Head_Reconstruction_ICCV_2021_paper.html) in full head reconstruction.

 SIRA recovers the geometry of the head, including hair and shoulders, yielding 3D shapes that clearly retain the identity of the person.
 Next, we show full head 3D reconstructions from a single input image.